 The Arizona Supreme Court has held that "senselessness" and "helplessness" may be considered in determining "especially heinous or depraved," but those findings, individually or together, are not enough to prove this prong, unless the State also proves at least one of the four factors listed in the instruction listed under the heading "Especially Heinous or Depraved."
 All murders are "senseless" because of their brutality and finality.
 Yet not all are senseless as the term is used to distinguish those first-degree murders that warrant a death sentence from those that do not.
-Rather, a "senseless" means that the victim is unable to resist.
+Rather, a "senseless" murder is one that is unnecessary to achieve the defendant's objective.
+"Helplessness" means that the victim is unable to resist.
 See, e.g., State v.
 Schackart, 190 Ariz.
-238, 250 (1997) (defining "senseless" and discussing that ordinarily this finding, even when coupled with "helplessness," is insufficient to satisfy "heinous or depraved"); State v.
+238, 250, 947 P.2d 315, 327 (1997) (defining "senseless" and discussing that ordinarily this finding, even when coupled with "helplessness," is insufficient to satisfy "heinous or depraved"); State v.
 Miles, 186 Ariz.
-10, 18-19 (1996) (defining "helplessness").
+10, 18-19, 918 P.2d 1028, 1036-37 (1996) (defining "helplessness").